Friday, December 26, 2025

 The Sadness of a Piece of Kimchi

-We had already ordered a bottle of soju and were waiting for guests from Seoul.
-Like the wanderers in Hwang Sok-yong’s novel Jang Gil-san, who stop by a tavern, we wanted to sip soju on empty stomachs and chew on some kimchi before the soup arrived.
-But the waiter’s expressionless answer spoiled the mood.
+We had just ordered a bottle of soju and were waiting for our guests from Seoul.
+Like the travelers in Hwang Sok-yong’s epic novel Jang Gilsan, we wanted to stop by the tavern, down a shot of liquor on an empty stomach before the hot soup arrived, and chew on a humble piece of kimchi.
+But the waiter’s expressionless answer instantly ruined the mood for a drink.

-“Could you please bring us some small plates and some kimchi?”
+“Could we please get some small dish bowls and some kimchi?”

 Friday, September 19, 2025